nautobot/nautobot/nautobot/docs/development/best-practices.md

     # django
     from django.db import models as djmodels

+    # from within the current app
     from nautobot.extras import models

+    # from a different Nautobot app
+    from nautobot.dcim import models as dcim_models

     # other libraries
     from mptt import models as mptt_models